Batterii/objection-paginator/README.md

 Cursors also need to be validated to avoid sending invalid queries to the database and causing unecessary DB errors.

-By default, the Paginator assumes that your columns are strings (as defined by [Knex][6]) and your sort direction is ascending.
+By default, the Paginator assumes that your columns are strings, and your sort direction is ascending.
 If you're sorting a column of a different data type, or you need a descending sort, all you have to do is specify these inside a full sort descriptor object.

 If, for example, I'm using an autoincrement integer id instead of a string guid, and I want to support sorting by height (stored as a float in inches) with